wwlib/cursor-hello-llm-agent/README-phase-2.md

 The overall goals are ambitious and practical - you want to create a versatile agent framework that can be applied to multiple use cases, including:
 1. A "self-hosted" agent that helps manage its own development (acting as PM/Scrum Master)
-2. A "Jarvis-like" workshop assistant for project tracking (voice-driven lab notebook)
+2. A "Jarvis-like" workshop assistant/agent for project tracking (voice-driven lab notebook)
 3. A D&D Dungeon Master

 The TODO list focuses on several key improvements to the memory system: